-See our infographic for a list of equipment that qualifies for Section 179.
+Consult IRS guidelines or your tax advisor for a list of equipment that qualifies for Section 179.

 Section 179 deductions are limited for multiple business entities.
-And, each state’s has laws differ on how businesses can use the deduction.
+And, each state’s laws differ on how businesses can use the deduction.
 Unique planning is needed based on a small business owner’s tax bracket and cash flow.
 In addition, selling an asset after the deduction can affect your future tax preparation.
 Always consult a tax professional before deciding whether to use Section 179.

 Bonus depreciation has increased to 100 percent through 2022.
 It has also expanded to used property.
 Bonus depreciation works in conjunction with the Section 179 deduction.
 You can take your deduction right off the top and then go back and take depreciation off what is left.
 So, bonus depreciation is taken after the deduction is used.

 That’s why it is useful for large businesses spending more than the Section 179 spending limit for that year.
 The bonus depreciation amounts will decrease to 80 percent in 2023, 60 percent in 2024, 40 percent in 2025 and 20 percent in 2026.

 Use our Section 179 calculator to estimate potential savings.

 Generally, a vehicle must have a gross vehicle weight of more than 6,000 pounds.
 For instance, heavy construction equipment, large passenger vans and tractor trailers are the vehicles that qualify.

 Stearns Bank N.A. does not and cannot give tax, legal, or business advice; we recommend you consult your tax advisor and legal counsel as to the tax and legal impact on your business and which financing option is most beneficial for your business.